Holzland Becker GbmH

 A Single Platform for All Three Shops

-From there, Kiwee built a shared frontend using Shopware Frontends with the Store API to connect to the Shopware backend, powering all shops from one place.
+From there, Kiwee built a shared frontend using Shopware Frontends with the Store API to connect to the Shopware backend, powering all the shops from one place.
 In practice, that means:

 • A new feature or improvement is built once and lives across all shops, not repeated three times